ibrahim-abuznaid/Flow_Assistant/README.md

 - "Show me all triggers for Gmail"
 - "How do I filter data in a workflow?"

+### 🆕 Code Generation

+Ask the assistant to generate TypeScript code for flow steps:

+- "Create code to fetch user data from an API"
+- "Generate code to filter an array of objects"
+- "Write code to send a POST request with authentication"
+- "Create code to transform JSON data"

+The assistant will automatically provide properly formatted TypeScript code following ActivePieces best practices.

 ## 🔑 Configuration

 ### Environment Variables